 We scoured the internet to bring you the best free options.
 Here, you'll also get pointers to some outstanding low-cost offerings as well.
 Don't forget, many colleges and universities offer courses aimed at the PMP and related PMI certifications (such as Certified Associate in Project Management, or CAPM, PMP add-ons for portfolio and program management, plus other credentials for Agile, risk management, scheduling and so forth).
 These courses cost the same as other college courses and are taught in similar fashion.
-That puts them halfway between low-cost/no-cost options, and short-term, higher-priced intensive courses from traditional training outlets (such as Global Knowledge, New Horizons and Learning Tree, for example).
+That puts them halfway between low-cost/no-cost options and short-term, higher-priced intensive courses from traditional training outlets (such as Global Knowledge, New Horizons and Learning Tree).

 The best of free PMP training: MOOCs and more

 An online education phenomenon is reshaping the training landscape as we know it.
 It's based on free online training courses called MOOCs, short for massively online open courses.
 These are based on open, high-volume, high-capacity, cloud-based training platforms, such as edX, moodle, COURSEsites, Udemy and Versal.

 While monetization of training is possible on some of these platforms, a MOOC is supposed to be free for the taking.
 Organizations or institutions that offer such free courses can still ask for fees for testing, certificates of completion, and other add-ons or nice-to-haves, but the basic course materials remain free to all interested parties.

 Here's a short, highly curated list of some of the best of those offerings: